savdagod/TidbytAssistant/README.md

 ```
 5. You can add as many devices as you want.
 Be sure to give each a unique name, you will be using this name when calling the action.
 6. Restart HomeAssistant.
-7. Once HomeAssistant restarts, you should now have a action called TidbytAssistant: Push.
+7. Once HomeAssistant restarts, you should now have an action called TidbytAssistant: Push.
 Use this in your automations to send notifiations.

 ## Features
 ### Pushing text